Computer technician with 19 years in the industry. I hold an A+ Certification, as well as a Bachelors of Science in Information Technology.

 After the backup, we recommend uninstalling any security applications, such as firewalls and anti-virus.
-We have to do this because as they monitor the machine for modifications to system files, they can disrupt copying of new files (from the installation DVD) over the old files on the hard drive.
-After the upgrade you can reinstall the programs.
-As a precaution you should also download and save (on a CD or Pendrive) all the necessary drivers for the operation of your computer, especially the network drivers, essential for your internet connection.
+We have to do this because as they monitor the machine for modifications to system files, they can disrupt the copying of new files (from the installation DVD) over the old files on the hard drive.
+After the upgrade, you can reinstall the programs.
+As a precaution, you should also download and save (on a CD or Pendrive) all the necessary drivers for the operation of your computer, especially the network drivers, essential for your internet connection.

 After backing up, remove the temporary files and other "junk" that may have accumulated in the system after an extended period of use.
-To do this click the Start Menu, type folder in the search field and select the Folder Options item in the results.
-In the window that appears, click on the View tab and check the Show hidden files, folders or drives option and click OK.
+To do this click the Start Menu, type folder in the search field, and select the Folder Options item in the results.
+In the window that appears, click on the View tab and check the Show hidden files, folders, or drives option and click OK.

 You will need to delete some hidden files before reinstalling Windows

 Now do a disk cleanup.
 Click the Start Menu and select Computer.
 Right-click on your main HD (usually C :) and select the Properties item from the menu.
 In the window that opens, click the Disk Cleanup button on the General tab.
 Wait for the disk to be scanned and click the Clean System Files button.
 Wait for a new scan.